zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

    The workflow includes the list of instance configuration and the Zowe started task variables.
 Enter the values for variables based on your mainframe environment, Zowe instance configuration, and started task requirements.

-   Zowe package includes the variable input file that is **ZWEWRF03.properties**.
+   Zowe package includes the variable input file that is **ZWEWRF03.properties** and the path is `<pathPrefix>/files/workflows/ZWEWRF03.properties`.
 Optionally you can use this file to customize the values for variables in advance.
 This automates the workflow execution, saving time and effort when deploying multiple standardized Zowe instances.
 Values from this file override the default values for the workflow variables.

 2. **Create a Zowe instance**